 Where there are so many ways for you to be beat that folding your set to a big bet is almost trivial.

 When Would I Really Consider Folding a Set?

 Anyone who reads this blog on a regular basis though (or has checked out either of my books) knows that my whole poker game and strategy is heavily based around playing the player.

 So assuming the board doesn't go totally crazy like in the last example above, the main determining factor for me is often a tight/passive player type.
 We have all seen these kinds of players at the micros.

 Their stats might look something like this:

 The numbers in blue are VPIP/PFR/AF.
 This is a typical tight/passive 6max regular.
 A VPIP of 18 indicates a tight player and an AF of 2 is definitely on the passive side.

-This is essentially type of player which picks his spots and is very cautious at the poker tables.
+This is essentially the type of player who picks his spots carefully and is very cautious at the poker tables.
 So you would be well advised to give them some credit when they start tossing the chips around.

 By the way, for a complete breakdown of what each stat above means, check out my complete HUD setup article.